In today's digital age, businesses are always looking for new ways to connect with their customers.

-But without any interactive enrichments in the digital catalog, one risks limited engagement from shoppers and no direct conversions.
+But without any interactive enrichments in the digital catalogue, one risks limited engagement from shoppers and no direct conversions.

 The interactive enrichments can also come with a downside.
 If the enrichments are created manually, it can be a cumbersome process, which costs time and thereby resources from your team.

-However, some digital catalog software companies can automate this process.
+However, some digital catalogue software companies can automate this process.

 For every channel that you add to your marketing mix, there’s some extra time spent on managing it, analyzing results and optimizing.

-One way of making whatever time spent managing the digital catalog worth it, is to employ effective tactics to make it a success.
+One way of making whatever time spent managing the digital catalogue worth it, is to employ effective tactics to make it a success.

 Here’s a list of proven tactics to set you up for success:

-A digital catalog is a powerful tool that can provide something familiar, yet different, in the online shopping journey.
+A digital catalogue is a powerful tool that can provide something familiar, yet different, in the online shopping journey.